 So many people in every style of music and indeed in every style of being a human being on this earth.
-Louis Armstrong, Pushkin, Charlie Parker, Charlie Christian, Albrecht Dürer, Domenico Beccafumi (1485-1550), Muddy Waters, Dizzy Gillespie, Fyodor Dostoyefsky, Bix Beiderbecke, Rembrandt, Hans Holbein, ingres, Andy Warhol, Robert Crumb, Bessie Smith, Ma Rainey, all the great comedians, Sid Caesar, Woody Allen, Rodney Dangerfield, Anton Chekhov, Richard Lewis.
+Louis Armstrong, Pushkin, Charlie Parker, Charlie Christian, Albrecht Dürer, Domenico Beccafumi (1485-1550), Muddy Waters, Dizzy Gillespie, Fyodor Dostoyefsky, Bix Beiderbecke, Rembrandt, Hans Holbein, Jean-Auguste-Dominique Ingres, Andy Warhol, Robert Crumb, Bessie Smith, Ma Rainey, all the great comedians, Sid Caesar, Woody Allen, Rodney Dangerfield, Anton Chekhov, Richard Lewis.
 Everyone who has helped the human race.
 Albert Einstein was definitely a big influence on me.

 We recorded, but I don’t know where that record is today.
 We were serious and we had a lot of fun.